 Unit 1: Biological Issues

-No: Stanton L. Jones and Alex W. Kwee, from "Scientific Research, Homosexuality, and the Church's Moral Debate: An Update", Christian Association for Psychological Studies, Inc (2005).
+NO: Stanton L. Jones and Alex W. Kwee, from “Scientific Research, Homosexuality, and the Church’s Moral Debate: An Update,” Journal of Psychology and Christianity (2005)

-Arnold Modell, a professor of social psychiatry at the Harvard Medical School, argues that free will is simply a necessary illusion in our lives.
-To support his point, he cites scientific research that seems to provide evidence that the causes of our actions occur before we are conscious of them.
-He also argues that our feelings arise without our conscious choice or volition.
-Eddy Nehmias, a professor of philosophy at Georgia State University, argues an opposing view to those who see free will as an illusion.
-He argues that we need not accept the conclusion that free will is simply an illusion just because fMRIs show neurons firing a split second before a choice is made.
-In other words, he argues that brain activity cannot sufficiently account for conscious human actions.
+Arnold Modell, a clinical professor of social psychiatry at the Harvard Medical School, argues that our sense of agency, or conscious will, is actually an illusion created by the functioning of the brain.
+However, he claims that even though our sense of personal agency is an illusion, it is an important illusion—one that is necessary for our existence and mental health.
+Eddy Nahmias, a professor of philosophy at Georgia State University, takes an opposing view against those that see free will as an illusion—a view increasingly common in psychology.
+He argues that one does not simply have to accept the conclusion that free will is simply an illusion because fMRIs show neuron firing a split second before a choice is made.
+In other words, he argues that brain activity is not sufficient to account for conscious human actions.

 Unit 2: Research Issues

-Gerald Haeffel and his colleagues believe that psychological studies of American people often generalize to people of other cultures, especially when basic processes are being studied.
-Jeffrey Arnett, psychological research professor, argues that culture is central to the functioning of humans and thus to psychological findings.
+Gerald J. Haeffel and his colleagues believe that psychological studies of American people often generalize to people of other cultures, especially when basic processes are being studied.
+Jeffrey Jensen Arnett, a psychological research professor, argues that culture is central to the functioning of humans and thus to psychological findings.

-Yes: American Psychological Association, from "Report of the 2005 Presidential Task Force on Evidence-Based Practice", American Psychological Association (2006).
+YES: APA President Task Force on Evidence-Based Practice, from “Report of the 2005 Presidential Task Force on Evidence-Based Practice,” American Psychological Association (2006)

 Unit 3: Development Issues

-No: Patricia A. Millett, from "Brief of Amicus Curiae in Case of Brown v.
-Entertainment Merchants Association", U.S. Supreme Court (2010).
+NO: Patricia A. Millett, from “Brief of Amici Curiae in Case of Brown v.
+Entertainment Merchants Association,” U.S. Supreme Court (2010)

 Prosecutor Steven F. Gruel, in arguing before the Supreme Court, cites what he says is an overwhelming amount of research support to conclude that viewing violence causes children to act more violently.
 Defense attorney Patricia A. Millett argues before the Supreme Court that psychological research about the effects of media violence on children is inconclusive, with these researchers making claims about causation that cannot be substantiated.

-No: Carmine D. Boccuzzi, from "Brief of Amicus Curiae of the American Sociological Association in behalf of Appellants", American Sociological Association (2013).
+NO: Carmine D. Boccuzzi, Jr. et al., from “Brief of Amicus Curiae of the American Sociological Association on Behalf of Appellants,” American Sociological Association (2013)

 Unit 4: Cognitive-Emotional Issues

-Yes: Stephen M. Schueller and Acacia C. Parks, from "The Science of Self-Help: Translating Positive Psychology Research into Increased Individual Happiness", Hogrefe Publishing (2014).
+YES: Stephen M. Schueller and Acacia C. Parks, from “The Science of Self-Help: Translating Positive Psychology Research into Increased Individual Happiness,” European Psychologist (2014)

-No: Laurel C. Newman and Randy J. Larsen, from "How Much of Our Happiness Is Within Our Control?", Original Work (2009).
+NO: Laurel C. Newman and Randy J. Larsen, from “How Much of Our Happiness Is Within Our Control?”
+Original Essay (2009)

-Yes: John D. Mayer, Peter Salovey, and David R. Caruso, from "Emotional Intelligence: New Ability or Eclectic Traits?", American Psychological Association (2008).
+YES: John D. Mayer, Peter Salovey, and David R. Caruso, from “Emotional Intelligence: New Ability or Eclectic Traits?”
+American Psychologist (2008)

-No: Gerald Matthews, Moshe Zeidner, and Richard D. Roberts, from "The Science, the Myth, and the Future of Emotional Intelligence", Bradford Books (of MIT Press) (2002).
+NO: Gerald Matthews, Moshe Zeidner, and Richard D. Roberts, from “The Science, the Myth, and the Future of Emotional Intelligence,” Emotional Intelligence: Science and Myth (2002)

-Psychologists John Mayer, Peter Salovey, and David Caruso maintain that some individuals have a greater emotional intelligence (EI), a greater capacity than others to carry out sophisticated information processing about emotions.
-Psychologists Gerald Matthew, Moshe Zeidner, and Richard Roberts contend that the concept of emotional intelligence, as currently understood, is fundamentally flawed, having no reliable foundation in biological, cognitive, coping, or personality models of human behavior.
+Psychologists John D. Mayer, Peter Salovey, and David R. Caruso maintain that some individuals have a greater emotional intelligence, a greater capacity than others to carry out sophisticated information processing about emotions.
+Psychologists Gerald Matthew, Moshe Zeidner, and Richard D. Roberts contend that the concept of emotional intelligence, as currently understood, is fundamentally flawed, having no reliable foundation in biological, cognitive, coping, or personality models of human behavior.

 Unit 5: Mental Health Issues

-No: Sami Timimi and Nick Radcliffe, from "The Rise and Rise of ADHD", PCCS Books (2005).
+NO: Sami Timimi and Nick Radcliffe, from “The Rise and Rise of ADHD,” Clinical Psychology, Leicester (2005)

 Unit 6: Psychotherapy Issues

-No: Jedidiah Siev, Jonathan D. Huppert, and Dianne L. Chambless, from "The Dodo Bird, Treatment Technique, and Disseminating Empirically Supported Treatments", The Behavior Therapist (2009).
+NO: Jedidiah Siev, Jonathan D. Huppert, and Dianne L. Chambless, from “The Dodo Bird, Treatment Technique, and Disseminating Empirically Supported Treatments,” Behavior Therapist (2009)

 Unit 7: Social Issues

-Nicolosi, Byrd, and Potts surveyed a large number of individuals who self-identified as homosexual—both before and after receiving conversion therapy—to determine whether the therapy was an effective means of changing sexual orientation.
-Psychotherapist A. Lee Beckstead reviews current psychological attitudes toward homosexuality and concludes that treatment to change sexual orientation is more likely to harm than the help.
+Joseph Nicolosi, A. Dean Byrd, and Richard W. Potts surveyed a large number of individuals who self-identified as homosexual—both before and after receiving conversion therapy—to determine whether the therapy was an effective means of changing sexual orientation.
+PAHO asserts that there is no scientiﬁc evidence for the effectiveness of sexual reorientation efforts, and that efforts aimed at changing non-heterosexual orientations lack medical justiﬁcation.
+The PAHO statement views “conversion therapies” as threats to personal autonomy and to personal integrity.

-No: Alex Lambert, from "Discovering Intimacy on Facebook", Macmillan Publishers (2013).
+NO: Alex Lambert, from “Discovering Intimacy on Facebook,” Macmillan (2013)

 Soraya Mehdizadeh examines how narcissism and self-esteem are manifest on Facebook.
 Her study reveals that individuals who rate higher in narcissism and lower in self-esteem tend to use Facebook significantly more than those who score lower in narcissism and higher in self-esteem.
 Alex Lambert, a researcher of new media at University of Melbourne, reviews the arguments against the narcissism hypothesis.
 He claims that Facebook use is primarily about seeking intimacy with other people and not about fulfilling narcissistic desires.